 Before the introduction of the potato (or tattie), for example, oatmeal was very important in the Highland diet.
 Many a clansman, cattle drover or soldier would march all day on just a portion of oatmeal.

 It was usually cooked over an open fire on a griddle (called a girdle in Scotland) to form a kind of bannock.

-In the Lowlands, too, oatmeal was an important Scotland food.
+In the Lowlands, too, oatmeal was an important Scottish food.
 Well into the 20th century it was the staple diet of Lowland farm servants.

 Slightly earlier it was part of the salary both of the rural minister and of the rural schoolmaster (or dominie).

 Scottish universities even had a holiday called ‘Meal Monday’ when students from outlying parts would trudge home for another sack of the stuff, as it was their staple term-time diet,